johnnovak/gridmonger/sphinx-docs/source/preferences.rst

 The **Interface** tab is the home of all user-interface related settings.

-**Show splash image** controls whether the nice Gridmonger logo should be displayed at startup, and the next two settings whether it should be auto-closed after a set number of seconds.
+**Show splash image** controls whether the nice Gridmonger logo should be displayed at startup, and the following two settings whether it should be auto-closed after a set number of seconds.

 Then you have the option to enable **Vertical sync**.
 The program does its